wilson212/BF2Editor/Readme.md

   - Save modifications to objects back into their file
   - Deep reflection about objects and all entries in a script file
   - No script files needed, just create a Scope and have fun!
+  - Extendable and Scalable.
+Possible to add or override object types, and object reference types outside of the script engine library

 ### Example #1
 ```C#